tugrulsimsirli/golang-portfolio/README.md

 # Projects and Task List

-These projects are designed to showcase backend development skills with Golang and apply various software architectures.
+These projects are designed to showcase backend development skills and apply various software architectures.
 Each project is developed using specific technologies and architectural approaches.

 ## 1. [Pastebin Clone](https://github.com/tugrulsimsirli/pastebin-clone)